s0enke/ruempler.eu/source/_posts/dead-mans-switch-backup-alerting-aws-cloudwatch.md

 ---
-title: 'Dead man's switch with AWS CloudWatch: Freshness-Alerting for Backups and co'
+title: "Dead man's switch with AWS CloudWatch: Freshness-Alerting for Backups and Co"
 date: 2017-06-26 12:00:00
 ---